-The DOT return-to-duty process is very precise and can be lengthy.
+The DOT return-to-duty (RTD) can be a very precise and lengthy process.
 An employer who allows an employee with a violation to continue performing safety-sensitive duties is subject to fines, up to $10,000 per day.

-Who is required to go through the DOT Return to Duty SAP Process?
+Who is required to go through the DOT RTD SAP Process?

 All DOT regulated safety-sensitive employees employed in the aviation, railroad, public transit, trucking, maritime and pipeline industries that have violated the DOT drug and alcohol testing rules, such as a positive test result.

 I was terminated after a violation.
-Do I still need to go through the Return to Duty SAP process?
+Do I still need to go through the RTD SAP process?

 Yes.
 Once an employee has violated the federal drug and alcohol testing regulations, the employee is considered ineligible to perform safety sensitive duties until they have completed the SAP process.

 If an employee test positive on a DOT Drug or Alcohol test can they retake the test in a couple of hours or days?